UWIT-IAM/gws-tester-karate/gws-test-karate/README.md

 * "put" is the actual payload sent to the API.
 * "verify" includes keys that aren't sent to the API but *are* returned from it.
 Many of them are dynamic.

+You may have to edit the course test feature to bring it up-to-date with present courses.

 # Developing New Tests